kernelmethod/tardis/README.md

-# Tardis executable packer
+# Tardis: multi-executable packer

 `tardis` is a simple [executable packer](https://en.wikipedia.org/wiki/Executable_compression) I hacked together for [ISTS 2022](https://ists.io/).
 Its main goals are to be simple and easy to extend.

 Tardis can compress an arbitrary Linux ELF file and convert it into a new program, which then gets unpacked and executed from memory.
+It can also compress multiple executables _into the same binary_.
+In this case, Tardis will fork off a new process for each binary that it unpacks.

 ## Compiling and running